deep-learning-mit/staging/_posts/2023-11-09-interpretability-of-toy-tasks.md

 So why do we care about Superposition?
 Why spend time studying this?

 While it may seem tangential, Superposition sheds important insights on Large Language Models (LLMs)!
 While LLMs are billions of parameters large, this is still not enough for a one-to-one mapping to “features" on the internet.
 Therefore LLMs also MUST exhibit superposition in order to learn.
+We focus our current work on the $\textit{bottleneck superposition}$ regime, but <d-cite key="incidental"></d-cite> has shown that the picture is far more complicated than presented in <d-cite key="toymodels"></d-cite>.
+Namely, varying the initialization can change how superposition unfolds.
+To normalize across experiments, we initialize all weights using the Xavier norm, as outlined by \cite{xavier}.

 <div class="row mt-3 l-page">